Multiomics-Analytics-Group/nf-vuegen/README.md

 - The nf-VueGen logo was designed based on an image created by [Scriberia][scriberia] for The [Turing Way Community][turingway], which is shared under a CC-BY licence.
 The original image can be found at [Zenodo][zenodo-turingway].

 ## Citation
-If you use VueGen in your research or publications, please cite it as follows:
+If you use nf-VueGen in your research or publications, please cite it as follows:

 **APA:**